Janine Burke

-Janine Burke is an Australian author, art historian, biographer, photographer and novelist.
+Janine Burke is an Australian author, art historian, biographer, novelist and photographer.
 She also curates exhibitions of historical and contemporary art.
 She is Honorary Senior Fellow, Faculty of Fine Arts and Music, University of Melbourne.
 She was born in Melbourne in 1952.

 Education

-Burke attended Catholic Ladies College, East Melbourne (1965-1967) before being expelled.
-She then attended Malvern Girls High School (1967-1970).
+Burke attended Catholic Ladies College, East Melbourne (1965-1967), then Malvern Girls High School (1967-1970).
 She won a Commonwealth Government Scholarship which enabled her to attend the University of Melbourne.
 She graduated in 1974 with a Bachelor of Arts (Hons), majoring in art history.
 In 1986 she was awarded a Master of Arts at La Trobe University, and a PhD from Deakin University in 2002.

 Career

 1970s-1980s

 In 1973, Burke began to publish art reviews and essays.
 The following year, she co-curated A Room of One's Own: Three Women Artists, perhaps Australia's first feminist group exhibition with Lynne Cook and Kiffy Rubbo, director of the George Paton Gallery, University of Melbourne.
+The artists were Lesley Dumbrell, Julie Irving and Ann Newmarch.
 In 1975, Burke was a founding member of the Women's Art Movement in Melbourne.
 She was commissioned by Rubbo to curate Australian Women Artists: 1840-1940.
-A national touring exhibition, it became a best-selling book in 1980.
+A national touring exhibition, the research was published as a book in 1980.

 In 1975, she was a founding member of the feminist arts journal Lip.

-Burke was the foundation art history lecturer at the Victorian College of the Arts from 1977-1982.
-She resigned to become a professional writer and independent scholar.
+From 1977 to 1982, Burke was the inaugural art history lecturer at the Victorian College of the Arts where she designed and taught the art history course for undergraduate and postgraduate students.
+During that time she curated retrospectives of Joy Hester and Bea Maddock at the National Gallery of Victoria.

+She resigned to become a novelist and independent scholar.